[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 Once you've made the swap to Occultist, no upgrade will feel as massive as a Headhunter, so I highly recommend saving for one if you can, but the build can still be improved in smaller increments as well, either before or after the addition of the Headhunter.

-Therefore, focus on improving jewels, jewelery, and weapons with +Skill Gem Levels, Max Power Charges, and Crit Strike Multi.
+Therefore, focus on improving jewels, jewelry, and weapons with +Skill Gem Levels, Max Power Charges, and Crit Strike Multi.

 Unique Flasks like Taste of Hate and Bottled Faith are also excellent options for more damage.